asiandevs/AWS-Solution-Architecture/AWS_Solution_Architect_Course_Outline.md

 ----------------------------------------------------------------------------------------
                     AWS Solution Architecture Training Program
 ----------------------------------------------------------------------------------------
+#### AWS Solution Architect Certification Training

+Unlock the potential of Amazon Web Services (AWS) with our comprehensive AWS Solution Architect Certification Training.
+Designed for IT professionals and aspiring cloud architects, this training program equips you with the knowledge and skills needed to design, deploy, and manage scalable and reliable applications on AWS.

+**Course Highlights:**
+- **Core Concepts**: In-depth coverage of AWS fundamentals, including compute, storage, networking, and database services.
+- **Architecting Best Practices**: Learn to design resilient, high-performing, secure, and cost-optimized architectures.
+- **Hands-On Labs**: Practical exercises and labs to apply your knowledge in real-world scenarios.
+- **Exam Preparation**: Detailed guidance and practice exams to prepare you for the AWS Certified Solutions Architect – Associate exam.
+- **Expert Instructors**: Training led by certified AWS professionals with extensive industry experience.

+**Who Should Attend?**
+- IT professionals seeking to enhance their cloud expertise
+- Solution architects and system administrators
+- Developers looking to integrate AWS services into their applications

+**Benefits:**
+- Validate your AWS skills with an industry-recognized certification
+- Enhance your career prospects and earning potential
+- Gain practical experience through hands-on labs and real-world scenarios

 #### **Week 1: Introduction to AWS and Cloud Fundamentals**

 1. **Course Overview and Objectives**